Rheumatology Allergy and Immunology Research

 - Half of adults, age 65 and older, are diagnosed with arthritis.

-Winthrop-University Hospital researchers, specializing in rheumatology and immunology, have shown a link between increased risk of heart attack in patients taking VIOXX for pain control in arthritis.
+NYU Winthrop Hospital researchers, specializing in rheumatology and immunology, have shown a link between increased risk of heart attack in patients taking VIOXX for pain control in arthritis.
 They are also studying individuals with rheumatoid arthritis to test the safety and effectiveness of an investigational medication and see if it can reduce the pain and swelling that has not responded to previous medical therapy.
 Sjogren’s Syndrome, a chronic autoimmune disease is also being investigated.
 There research also examines effects of lupus on atherosclerosis.

 WUH Researchers’ Study: